Links

 Richard T. Eger - The Luftwaffe Archives Group

-Ruy Horta - Luftwaffe Discussion Group
+Ruy Horta - The Luftwaffe and Allied Air Forces Discussion Forum

 http://forum.12oclockhigh.net/